← Back to research

 Which AI PM tool is best for writing PRDs?

-ChatPRD leads for PRD documentation with 50,000+ users and PM-specific coaching.
+ChatPRD leads for PRD documentation with 100,000+ claimed users and PM-specific coaching.
 BrainGrid is better for 'vibe coders' using AI coding tools who need specs formatted for AI consumption.
+Product Manager Skills is the free open-source option if you already run Claude Code.

 What's the difference between ChatPRD and Modem?